-- Students enrolling in programs included in a contract between AUM and a foreign government/institution, education agency/company, and/or U.S. military organization. - International students who have a bachelor's or master's degree from an accredited U.S. college or university. - 4.
+- 1. Completed online International Graduate Application for Admission. - 2.
+Official transcripts from all schools previously attended (university level only.) - a.
+If not in English, transcripts must be translated into English by an official translation service. - Transcript evaluation by a recognized, expert service or qualified AUM individual(s) in the field of foreign credential evaluations and international admissions.
+Exceptions: - Students enrolling in programs included in a contract between AUM and a foreign government/ institution, education agency/company, and/or U.S. military organization. - International students who have a bachelor's or master's degree from an accredited U.S. college or university. - 4.
 Satisfactory completion of any one of the following as evidence of English proficiency: - a.
 The Test of English as a Foreign Language (TOEFL).
-The minimum acceptable score for admission is 500 for paper-based testing (including the Auburn or AUM Institutional TOEFL) or 61 for Internet-based testing.
-The TOEFL results should be sent directly to the International Admissions Manager by the testing agency and must not be more than 2 years old. - b.
+The minimum acceptable score for admission is 500 for paper-based testing (including the Auburn or AUM Institutional TOEFL) or 61 for Internetbased testing.
+The TOEFL results should be sent directly to the Office of Global Initiatives by the testing agency and must not be more than 2 years old. - b.
 The International English Language Testing System (IELTS).
 The minimum acceptable score for admission is 5.5.
 IELTS results must not be more than 2 years old. - c.
 The Pearson Test of English (PTE).
 The minimum acceptable score for admission is 44.
-PTE results should be sent directly to the International Admissions Manager by the testing agency and must not be more than 2 years old. - d.
+PTE results should be sent directly to the Office of Global Initiatives by the testing agency and must not be more than 2 years old. - d.
 Cambridge English Exams (Preliminary, First, Advanced, Proficient, Business Preliminary, Business Vantage, and Business Higher).
 The minimum acceptable score for admission is CEFR Level B2.
-Test results should be sent directly to the International Admissions Manager by the testing agency and must not be more than 2 years old. - e.
+Test results should be sent directly to the Office of Global Initiatives by the testing agency and must not be more than 2 years old. - e.
 International Test of English Proficiency (iTEP).
 The minimum score for admission is 3.7.
 The test results must not be more than 2 years old. - f.
 The Scholastic Aptitude Test (SAT).
 The minimum acceptable score for admission is a composite score of 860 (Critical Reading and Mathematics only) with a minimum sub-score of 450 on the Critical Reading section. - g.
 The American College Testing Program (ACT).
 The minimum acceptable score for admission is a composite score of 18 with a minimum sub-score of 18 on the English section. - h.
 Completion of Auburn University at Montgomery English as a Second Language (ESL) program along with certification by the director of the ESL program that the student has achieved sufficient English proficiency for college level academic courses. - i.
 Certificate of Completion of ELS Language Centers' Level 112 Intensive English Program. - j.
 Completion of AUGlobal's GLOB0310 course at Auburn University.
 A minimum grade of C is required.
 Exceptions: